 Source: Korn Ferry

 Possessing learning agility means leaders are capable of unlearning old beliefs and practices that are no longer relevant in today’s business.
-This allows them to seek out and learn from new experiences, and enables them to:
+This allows them to seek out and learn from new experiences.

 - Make high-quality decisions on the spot, with confidence.
 Connect the dots even without compelling or complete data to work from.